 NB.
 Standing Orders that are in bold type contain statutory requirements and these have been adopted, in the main, without change from NALC Model Standing Orders.
-However, minor amendments to some figures in these sections have been agreed to meet NALC Model Financial Regulations which were adopted by the Parish Council on 13 May 2019.
+However, minor amendments to some figures in these sections have been agreed to meet the Parish Council's Financial Regulations.
 Other standing orders not in bold have been amended to suit Wingham Parish Council requirements.